 - Red dots.
 Doesn’t help with target acquisition/clarification like a scope will, and they’re crap for making 200-300 yard shots with decent accuracy.
 Most of the 2 or 3X magnifiers have side effects like making the dot much bigger or narrowing the view area.
 Examples: anything by EOTech or Aimpoint, Vortex SPARC, Trijicon SRS, Bushnell Holosight, Meprolight, etc.

 When it comes to the compact scope form, most are fixed zoom and the most well known is the Trijicon ACOG.
 In my civilian eyes, this is the perfect form factor combining medium distance optics with compact size.
 The ultra reliability and illuminated reticle are nice, but not really necessary for casual hunting.
 Those attributes along with the military pedigree add significantly to the cost of this optic.
 Beyond the ACOG, you’ve got a slew of cheap ACOG knockoffs and 1 or 2 real options.
 One of those options is the Burris AR-332.
 The other is a new entrant by Nikon called the P-223.
 I think it’s based very closely on their 3×32 crossbow scope just from looking at the two together, but don’t quote me on that.
-At the very least, the price is great at right around $150.
+At the very least, the price is great at right around $150 in the US.

 Video Review of the Nikon P223 3×32